nfikes/Canvas-file-organization-workflow/README.md

 5. All the files (Ones that fit the naming scheme) are now in subdirectories, and their original file names are preserved.

+Terminal approach:

+1. Install GCC onto your machine.
+MAC and Windows have different methods.
+Find the most suitable one.

+2. Download the submissions as a zip and extract to a folder.

+3. Depending on the system, download the "submission-organizer-IOS.c" or "submission-organizer-WinOS.c" C files.

+4. Move these files from the downloads to the location where all the submission files are.

+5. Move the terminal head to the file locations using cd, and use ls to check if the location is correct.
+Build the executable using the GCC command:
+      Windows:   '''gcc -o submission-organizer-WinOS.exe submission-organizer-WinOS.c'''
+      Mac:       '''gcc -o submission-organizer-IOS submission-organizer-IOS.c'''

+6. Invoke the generated executables using this terminal command:
+      Windows:   '''./submission-organizer-WinOS.exe'''
+      Mac:       '''./submission-organizer-IOS'''

+7. The same effect as using the executables will occur.

 ***

 Safety features and information: